Awards

 Corazón de Oro Award

-The Corazón de Oro Award was conceived as an award given to San Antonians (and potentially non-San Antonians) who have made a national impact on the U.S. Latino community philanthropically, politically, culturally, educationally, or socially.
-The recipient will have made financial or social contributions that have influenced U.S. Latinos broadly and significantly in their fields.
+Launched in 2014, SAAHJ’s Corazón de Oro Award honors an individual whose work and leadership reflects positively on the U.S. Latino experience and/or who explores Latino perspectives.
+The Corazón de Oro Award was conceived as an award for San Antonians (and potentially non-San Antonians) who have made a national impact on the U.S. Latino community philanthropically, politically, culturally, educationally, or socially.
+Recipients make significant financial or social contributions that influence U.S. Latinos.
+Recipients each have “un corazón de oro,” referring to the Mexican or Spanish-language phrase, someone with a heart of gold.

 2022 Flaco Jimenez Musician